chardoncs/libpgfe/README.md

 **libpgfe** (IPA: /ˌlɪbˈpɪɡfiː/, like "lib-pig-fee") is a free and open-source cryptographic library focusing on flexibility and easy-to-access interfaces, which is written in [C](https://en.wikipedia.org/wiki/C_(programming_language)) and [C++](https://en.wikipedia.org/wiki/C%2B%2B).

-*libpgfe* currently supports hash encoding (e.g. SHA256, MD5), HMAC encoding, HOTP/TOTP and Base 16/32/64.
+*libpgfe* currently supports hash encoding (e.g. SHA256, MD5), HMAC encoding, HOTP/TOTP, Base 16/32/64 and Blowfish.

 *libpgfe* is currently under heavy development, more features and optimization will be added in the future.